 USA

-New Castle, Virginia, United States 21 km (13 mi) E Population: 152 Blacksburg, Virginia, United States 27 km (16.8 mi) SSW Population: 44215 Salem, Virginia, United States 32 km (19.9 mi) SE Population: 25432 Christiansburg, Virginia, United States 37.8 km (23.5 mi) S Population: 21943 Charleston, West Virginia, United States 149.7 km (93 mi) NW Population: 49736 Distance and direction from epicenter to nearby place.
+Region

+Virginia

+Country

+United States

+Nearby Places

+New Castle, Virginia, United States Population: 1

+21.6 km (13.4 mi) E Population: 42

+Blacksburg, Virginia, United States Population: 442

+26.7 km (16.6 mi) SSW Population: 442

+Salem, Virginia, United States Population: 254

+2.4 km (20.1 mi) SE Population: 254

+Christiansburg, Virginia, United States Population: 210

+37.6 km (23.3 mi) S Population: 210

+Charleston, West Virginia, United States Population: 210

+Distance and direction from epicenter to nearby place

-Tectonic Summar
+Tectonic Summary

-Earthquakes in the Giles County Seismic Zor
+Earthquakes in the Giles County Seismic Zone

-Since at least 1828, people in the Giles County seismic zone of southwestern Virginia and adjacent West Virginia have felt small earthquakes and suffered damage from infrequer larger ones.
+Since at least 1828, people in the Giles County seismic zone of southwestern Virginia and adjacent West Virginia have felt small earthquakes and suffered damage from infrequent larger ones.
 The largest damaging earthquake (magnitude 5.9) in the seismic zone occurred in 1897.
 Smaller, slightly damaging earthquakes occur at variable intervals, but in the zone they tend to occur a few decades apart.
 Still smaller earthquakes that cause no damage are felt once or twice a decade in the seismic zone.

-s in the central and eastern U.S., although less frequent than in the western U.S., are typically felt over a much broader region.
+Earthquakes in the central and eastern U.S., although less frequent than in the western U.S., are typically felt over a much broader region.
 East of the Rockies, an earthquake can be felt over an area as much as ten times larger than a similar magnitude earthquake on the west coast.
 A magnitude 4.0 eastern U.S. earthquake typically can be felt at many places as far as 100 km (60 mi) from where it occurred, and it infrequently causes damage near its source.
 A magnitude 5.5 eastern U.S. earthquake usually can be felt as far as 500 km (300 mi) from where it occurred, and sometimes causes damage as far away as 40 km (25 mi).